Rachel Yankey: International career

-In August 1997 Yankey made her senior England debut, scoring in a 4–0 win over Scotland at Almondvale Stadium.
+In August 1997, Yankey made her senior England debut, scoring in a 4–0 win over Scotland at Almondvale Stadium.

 Yankey became arguably the most famous female footballer in England, having modelled new England kits, and appeared on the FA women's homepage header.
 She is also noted for appearing in the BBC's online BBC Sport 'Academy Masterclasses' mini-series, teaching young footballers basic soccer skills.

+Yankey appeared at the 2007 World Cup, having played an important part in the qualifying campaign.
+She came on as a half-time substitute in the quarter-final defeat to the United States.

 In May 2009, Yankey was one of the first 17 female players to be given central contracts by The Football Association.
 However, in August 2009 she was surprisingly left out of coach Hope Powell's 22–player squad for Euro 2009 with Powell believing that her form did not justify a call–up.
-Yankey was also overlooked for the 2011 Women's World Cup qualifiers against Malta and Turkey.
-But after a return to form with Arsenal Ladies, she was recalled by Powell for the 2010 Cyprus Cup and won her 90th and 91st caps – as a 76th-minute substitute for Jessica Clarke in a 1–0 win over South Africa and as a starter in a 1–0 defeat to Canada.
+Yankey was also overlooked for the World Cup qualifiers against Malta and Turkey.
+But after a return to form with Arsenal Ladies, she was recalled by Powell for the 2010 Cyprus Cup, and won her 90th and 91st caps – as a 76th-minute substitute for Jessica Clarke in a 1–0 win over South Africa and as a starter in a 1–0 defeat to Canada.

-A return to form at both club and international level saw Yankey being selected regularly again by Powell, and on 29 July 2010 Yankey became the second Englishwoman after Gillian Coultard to earn 100 caps during a home World Cup qualifier against Turkey.
+Yankey was thereafter selected regularly again by Powell, and on 29 July 2010, Yankey became the second Englishwoman after Gillian Coultard to earn 100 caps during a home World Cup qualifier against Turkey.
 Yankey, who was captain for the night, scored a goal and played the entire 90 minutes as England won 3–0.

 In a World Cup warm–up friendly against the United States, Yankey hit the second goal in England's 2–1 win at Brisbane Road.
-At the final tournament Yankey netted in England's 2–0 group B win over Japan after coming on as a half–time substitute.
+At the 2011 World Cup, Yankey netted in England's 2–0 group B win over Japan after coming on as a half–time substitute.

-In June 2012 Yankey equalled Coultard's record of 119 appearances for England in a 4–0 win in Slovenia.
+In June 2012, Yankey equalled Coultard's record of 119 appearances for England in a 4–0 win in Slovenia.
 She set a new record of 120 caps by playing in England's 3–0 win over Croatia at Bescot Stadium on 19 September 2012.
 In June 2013 Yankey played in a 1–1 friendly draw with Japan and broke Peter Shilton's all-time national record of 125 caps.
 She was included in the England squad which performed poorly at UEFA Women's Euro 2013 and was eliminated in the first round.

 Incoming England manager Mark Sampson left Yankey out of his first squad in December 2013.
 He stressed that "the door is firmly open" for her to come back in.

-Great Britain Olympic

-In June 2012 Yankey was named in the 18–player Great Britain squad for the 2012 London Olympics.

-International goals

-Scores and results list England's goal tally first.